-Terrorism is the Number One concern for many travellers.
+Terrorism is the number one concern for many travellers.
 But are people too afraid?
 Terrorism and security expert Lloyd Figgins separates facts from fears, and tells you what you need to know to stay safe

 It definitely is still safe to travel.
-Your chances of getting caught up in a terror attack area are about 1 in 20 million.
+Your chances of getting caught up in a terror attack are about 1 in 20 million.
 You have a far better chance of winning the national lottery.
 There’s a better chance of being struck by lightning.

 The thing is that when these events happen, they make global headlines and then you get this climate of fear, which pervades everything.
 People change their thought processes and plans, and that’s exactly what terrorists want.
-That’s why we’re seeing these attacks occur in places like Paris, and Berlin and Brussels and so on.
+That’s why we’re seeing these attacks occur in places like Paris, Berlin and Brussels and so on.

 Caution and fear can be a good thing because that helps inform people of the dangers.
 People need to listen to their gut instinct.
 If something isn’t right, they should do something about it, make a change.

-We do also need to be more aware now than ever of the dangers that are there because of the fact that it’s no longer region-specific where you might saying a particular region or place is unsafe.
+We do also need to be more aware now than ever of the dangers that are there because of the fact that it’s no longer region-specific where you might say a particular region or place is unsafe.
 These attacks are happening now in places like Berlin, Paris and Brussels.

 But in the scale of things, the fear probably is out of proportion.
 That’s perpetuated by mainstream media.
 A lot of Wanderlust’s readers are experienced travellers.
 If you look at Wanderlust’s readership and take a look at who mainstream media are directing their reports at, that is where you’re going to get that disconnect.
 That’s not to say that people shouldn’t be researching the areas they’re planning on travelling to.
 That means going beyond the Foreign and Commonwealth Office (FCO).